 specify the key in your user interface code, and the appropriately translated

 message is returned automatically for your users, depending on the locale being

-a supported locale to see the translations (for example, enter
+supported locale to see how Liferay’s language keys are translated (for example,

-Language keys are just keys to use in place of a hard coded, fully translated
+Language keys are just keys you’ll use in place of a hard coded, fully

 <liferay-ui:message /> tag.

 The tag might be set up like this if you’re not considering the need to translate your application’s messages:

 In that case you’ll get a properly capitalized and punctuated message in your application.

 Alternatively, you can specify a simple key instead of the final value: